Disclosure: I may receive commissions for purchases made through links in this post.

 We’ve learned that as great of a cook as daddy is he is not the one to teach them to cook.
 According to him, that is what YouTube is for. 😉 and he’s right.
 There are lots of great resources on YouTube for teaching your kids to cook or learn basic skills.
 Grab the list below for 10 awesome channels to get your child cooking!

-I love spending time with mine one on one in the kitchen.
-I pick days I am home.
-I love hunting around in old cookbooks or letting them decide how to change the recipe to suit our tastes.
 We’ve had some interesting things come out of our kitchen most of them we were able to eat.
 Some not so much.

 We started on breakfast meal ideas moving on to lunch and lastly supper meals.
 It is nice to watch their confidence grow.